-Please list the math courses and any courses within your major (if not math but still involving quantitative skills) that you have completed, the grades received, and whether or not you feel comfortable tutoring at such a level.
+Please list the math, stats, and/or DCS courses and any courses within your major (if not math/stats/dcs but still involving quantitative skills) that you have completed, the grades received, and whether or not you feel comfortable tutoring at such a level.
 Note: when applicable, you may list courses from other institutions such as AP courses or transfer courses.
 Click the "+" button to add additional courses.

-Please list all relevant experience, including previous work for the math department and/or individual tutoring.
+Please list all relevant experience, including previous work for ARC, your major department, and/or individual tutoring.

 Are you willing to help students in the use of the any items listed below?
 Select all that apply.

-Please list all courses within the math department for which you are currently enrolled.
-You may also include any courses from other departments which might apply, such as statistics physics, or any other quantitatively-laden course.
+Please list all courses within the following departments for which you are currently enrolled: Math, DCS, BioStats, Psych Stats, and/or Econ Stats.
+You may also include any courses from other departments which might apply, such as statistics, economics, physics, or any other quantitatively-laden course.
 If you are completing this application during a semester or summer break then please list courses for which you are registered for the upcoming term.